Babies are born with incredible, innate instincts.

 - Smell.
 As well as secreting colostrum when your baby is born, your breasts also secrete a smell that attracts your newborn baby.
 When your baby uses the breast crawl to locate your breast for the first time, he also leaves a scent trail of amniotic fluid on your tummy, making it easier for him to locate your breast the next time he’s ready to feed.

 - Sight.
 The reason your nipple and areola grew larger and darker during pregnancy was to help your baby locate a food source using his sight.
-Babies respond to images with contrasting colours – much like a darker nipple against the lighter color of the breast.
+Babies respond to images with contrasting colors – much like a darker nipple against the lighter color of the breast.
 With this, they can get into a better position crawling up from your tummy to your breast in order to get milk.

 - Sound.
 Your baby has already become accustomed to familiar sounds in the womb, and in particular, to the sound of your voice.
-Many parents notice their baby shows signs of recognising their voices as soon as he is born.
+Many parents notice their baby shows signs of recognizing their voices as soon as he is born.
 Talking softly to your baby can help the process of bonding.

 - Taste.
 Just as your baby has become accustomed to familiar sounds in the uterus, he has also become accustomed to familiar tastes.
 The taste of your breast milk will be similar to tastes your baby has already been exposed to in the uterus.